 - The Grant for Multiple Sclerosis Innovation (GMSI) was first launched at the 28th congress of the European Committee for Treatment and Research in Multiple Sclerosis (ECTRIMS) in October 2012.

-- A total grant of up to €1,000,000 will be awarded to one or more selected projects.
+- A total grant of up to €1,000,000 will be shared by a number of selected projects.

-- Applications are invited from around the world and will be reviewed by the Scientific Committee against the following criteria:
+- Applications are invited from around the world and will be reviewed by the external and fully independent Scientific Committee against the following criteria:

 - Relevance to clinical practice